 - Kenworth neighborhood of Bethesda, Maryland

 4:20 – Best times to visit and explore the cherry blossoms around the Tidal Basin are early morning or early evening during the week.
-When blossoms are in full bloom, which is typically mid-March through mid-April, the crowds can be a little intense, but exploring on foot around the Tidal Basin shouldn’t be too bad.
+When blossoms are in full bloom, which is typically mid-March through mid-April, the crowds can be a little intense, but exploring on foot around the Tidal Basin shouldn’t be too bad and is a great way to explore Washington DC with kids.

 Note: National Cherry Blossom Festival for 2020 is March 20 through April 12.
 Peek bloom may not exactly coincide with the festival dates, but is whenever 70% of the blossoms are open.